codingforeveryone/READMEs/scope-and-hoisting.md

 -

-We should always do what we can to keep global variables to an absolute minimum and avoid the following:
+We should always do what we can to keep global variables to an absolute minimum and avoid the following.

 ```javscript
 var firstName = "Indiana";